 Remember, branding is supposed to set you apart from your competitors.
 In the end, trying to emulate your competitors is unoriginal and could land you in hot water legally if your visuals resemble your competitors’ (or any other businesses’) a little too closely.

-If you’re looking to start building or improve your visual branding, get in touch with the team at Emroy to make sure your business is sending out the right message.
+If you’re looking to start building or improving your visual branding, get in touch with the team at Emroy to make sure your business is sending out the right message.